Down to the Sea in Ships (1922 film): Reception

 The film's premiere was September 25, 1922 at the Olympia Theater in New Bedford, Massachusetts and was in general distribution from March 4, 1923.

 It was very popular with audiences, playing for 22 weeks straight in New York City.
 Critics gave it low marks, but several went out of their way to praise Bow's performance.

-Remake
+Trivia

-The film's title was used for, but was not related to, a film by Twentieth Century Fox in 1948 and released in 1949.
-The 1949 version was directed by Henry Hathaway, starring Richard Widmark, Lionel Barrymore and Dean Stockwell.
+in 1949, Twentieth Century Fox released a separate film titled Down to the Sea in Ships, directed by Henry Hathaway, starring Richard Widmark, Lionel Barrymore and Dean Stockwell.
+Other than sharing its title, it bears no relation to the 1922 film.